dannovikov/cmpr/README.md

 We support a small number of languages at the moment (this is mostly about how files get broken into blocks).
 It's not hard to extend the support to other languages, just ask for what you want in the discord and it may happen soon!

-To track progress, check out the TODO file in the repo.

 ## More